slaFFik/buddypress-groups-extras/readme.txt

 * Make sure the plugin is compatible with WordPress 6.7 and BuddyPress 14.
 * Raise minimum WordPress version to 6.0.
 * Raise minimum PHP version to 7.2.
+* Added: Site admins can disable group navigation reordering globally for all groups using the new "Groups Nav Reorder" option in plugin settings.
+When disabled, group admins won't be able to mess up with their navigation, it will also be default, regardless of the previous order.
 * Added: Admin users now need to confirm that they want to delete the set of fields in the plugin admin area.
 * Added: Plugin now requires both BuddyPress and BP Classic to be installed, for now.
 BP Classic requirement will be removed in the future versions.
 * Changed: The admin area "Group Pages" top-level menu item (that is used to manage all created pages inside groups) is now moved under "Groups" (same URL is preserved).